Data Driven Marketing

 If they don’t buy, you want to follow up with them via email.
 If they are not a good fit for your services and company, maybe they know someone who is, so make sure to ask for referrals in this case as well.

 There will be cases when someone books a call with you and then they don’t show up on the call.
-You want to follow up with them and give them an option to reschedule.
-Once that they do, send them a couple of reminder emails to make sure they turn up for the discovery call with you this time.
+You want to follow up with them and give them the option to reschedule.
+Once they do, send them a couple of reminder emails to make sure they turn up for the discovery call with you this time.

-Hopefully that gives you an overview of what funnels are and which one you should use in your business in order to make more money from it.
+Hopefully, that gives you an overview of what funnels are and which one you should use in your business in order to make more money from it.

 If you need any help with planning, setting up or automating your sales funnel, just get in touch.